 She landed several lead roles in her school productions and also decided to audition for agencies at that time.
 Through that, she got booked for small roles in tv shows, commercials and theatre productions, which was what led her to the High School Musical 2 production.
 After doing that show, she continued to train at The Randolph College for the Performing Arts until she eventually left school to focus full-time on her career with rIVerse.

-3. What can you tell us about your new album?
-Any fun stories you can tell us about the new songs and/or music videos?
+3. What can you tell us about your new single?
+Any fun stories you can tell us about the new song and/or music video?

 We are very excited about this project.
 It is the same positive feeling and r&b-style vocals we are known for, but a more mature and elevated sound.
 It is fun for us to take more risks with the production, lyrical content, and visuals to showcase more of who we are and what we stand for.
 We have been working on this album since 2018 and were ready to finally release it in 2020 until, right before it was completed, the COVID-19 pandemic brought everything to a halt.